deSagaz/wordcloud-generator-notebook/README.md

 of words in the visualisation correspond to popularity.

 This notebook was commissioned by Toine Pieters (Utrecht University).
-In line with open science principles, this repository contains the full pipeline that generated the published "Thalidomide" wordcloud.
+In line with open science principles, this repository contains the full pipeline that generated the published "Thalidomide" (`main` branch) and "Semaglutide" (`semaglutide` branch) wordclouds.